Reading Time: est. 14 minutes

 How do I know if my values have changed?

 Values have a stable core in adulthood, but major life events can shift priorities.
-If you notice persistent dissatisfaction with choices that previously felt right — or if you feel pulled toward things you previously dismissed — that’s a signal worth revisiting.
+If you notice persistent dissatisfaction with choices that previously felt right, or feel pulled toward things you previously dismissed, that’s a signal worth revisiting.
 Annual review is worth the 30 minutes.

 What is values clarification in therapy?